platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

 #### Custom Slack integration

-For example, the GlueScript can perform a custom Slack integration as follow:
+For example, the GlueScript can perform a custom Slack integration as follows:

 ```javascript
 var message = activity.text;